Introduction to Rebate Management

 - Volume-based Rebates: These rebates are contingent on the quantity of goods purchased.
 For instance, a buyer might receive a rebate if they purchase more than a specified number of units.

-- Value-based Rebates: Here, the rebate is tied to the total value of purchases.
+- Value-based Rebates: These are rebates tied to the total value of purchases.
 For example, a buyer might earn a rebate if their total purchases exceed a certain dollar amount.

-- Growth-based Rebates: These are designed to incentivize increased purchasing over time.
-If a buyer's purchases grow by a certain percentage compared to a previous period, they might earn a rebate.
+- Growth-based Rebates are designed to encourage increased purchasing over time.
+If a buyer's purchases increase by a certain percentage compared to a previous period, they might earn a rebate.

 Rebates help businesses increase sales and create strong customer relationships by offering incentives and rewards.
 Understanding their intricacies is the first step in harnessing their full potential.